Our recruiting process consists of the following stages:

 - Mental Abilities Test (SIGMA)

 - Applications packages are reviewed and candidates who have not written a SIGMA examination are called in to write the exam.

-- You may not write the test if you have previously written within six (6) months or you have taken the test twice and failed.
-You will be asked to provide a declaration respecting this test.
+- You may not write the test if you have previously written within six (6) months.

 - Candidate will be required to produce photo identification prior to commencing the test.

 - Police Officer Physical Abilities Test (POPAT)

 - Successful candidates who pass the SIGMA exam will be asked to complete the Police Officer Physical Abilities Test (POPAT).
-The POPAT is administered by an independent agency that requires an $80.00 cash fee.
+There is no charge to run the POPAT.

 - Candidates will be required to produce photo identification prior to commencing the test.